onurcaner/udemy-the-ultimate-react-course-react-redux-and-more/README.md

 ### 6. React Quiz App

-- Description: 'Reactive Quiz' is an interactive quiz app where you can test your React knowledge.
+- Description: React Quiz is an interactive quiz app where you can test your React knowledge.

 - Requirements: None